Other questions you might have

 Can I get a copy of the LiveChat transcript?

-After the chat session has closed, you’ll be asked if you’d like a transcript of the conversation to be sent to you by email.
+After the chat session has closed, you’ll be asked if you’d like a transcript of the chat to be sent to you by email.
 You will need to add your email address if you wish to receive this.

 What happens if my internet connection fails temporarily and I lose my LiveChat, can I come back?